plyycajk/plyycajk/README.md

 ## About me
 - I’m currently Data Lead and Physics Teacher at an Independent Secondary School in the UK.
   - Formerly Management Consultant at Accenture
+  - Commercial Partnerships and Business Development in the Entertainment industry
 - I’m currently learning with AICore
 - Current projects - data visualisations using Plotly, Dash and PowerBI
 - Interested in Education and Life Sciences.